Meet our instructors

 MCAT: 519

-Education: University of California, San Diego; BS in Neurobiology (expected graduation 2025)
+Education: University of California, San Diego; BS in Neurobiology with Distinction

 For Hanna, teaching is more than just learning content and testing strategies but rather an opportunity to uncover a student's strengths and develop successful and useful skills that go beyond the MCAT.
 She most enjoys when students personalize their learning to incorporate different aspects of their lives.
-Currently, Hanna works as a research assistant in the neurosciences department at the UCSD School of Medicine and serves as the Chapter President of the national pre-medical organization Phi Delta Epsilon.
-In her free time, Hanna likes to puzzle, go to farmers markets, and read.
+Currently, Hanna works as a student researcher in the neurosciences department at the UCSD School of Medicine and works as a medical assistant at an orthopedic surgery clinic.
+In her free time, Hanna likes to volunteer at a Japanese friendship garden, go to farmers markets, and read.

 -